 - Quiet Operation: Without a motor, manual juicers work silently, allowing for peaceful juicing at any time of day without disturbing others.

-- No Electricity Required: Their independence from an power source makes manual juicers portable and ideal for use anywhere, from camping trips to picnics, while also reducing your environmental footprint and saving on electricity costs.
+- No Electricity Required: Their independence from a power source makes manual juicers portable and ideal for use anywhere, from camping trips to picnics, while also reducing your environmental footprint and saving on electricity costs.

 - Compact and Portable Design: Most manual juicers are smaller and lighter than electric models, making them easy to store in limited kitchen spaces or carry for travel.